-- 2. Case and topic discussions occur during the work day as time allows. - 3.
-PHNC students are responsible for the Saturday Clinics, 8:00 AM 12:00 PM or until finished.
+2. Case and topic discussions occur during the work day as time allows.

+3. PHNC students are responsible for the Saturday Clinics, 8:00 AM - 12:00 PM or until finished.
 This is of the highest priority.
 Arrange your schedules to assure you can be on duty (i.e., emergency duty, ICU, vacation).

-The Saturday schedule is sent out by the Clinical Sciences office. - 4.
-Urgent Care: One student each day will be working on the Urgent Care service.
-You may receive additional information from them regarding your responsibilities and expectations.
-You can also find Urgent Care information in Canvas VCS 932.
+- 4. Urgent Care: One student each day will be working with Dr. Weber on the Urgent Care service.
+You may receive additional information from her regarding your responsibilities and expectations.
 Please refer to the Small Animal Emergency/ICU Schedule to see which days you will be on this service.
-Duty hours are 7:30 am 5:00 pm (or until finished). - 5.
-For those animals needing restraint for blood drawing, FNA's, otoscopic examination, rectal exams, vaccinations, or related procedures, use the examination tables in the treatment area.
+Duty hours are 7:30 am 5:00 pm. - 5.
+For those animals needing restraint for blood drawing, FNA's, otoscopic examination, rectal exams, vaccinations, or related procedures, use the examination tables in the learning center.
 Using our veterinary nurses and/or peers to restrain animals or assist in filling prescriptions is an acceptable practice.
-Safety is a major concern, so use a common-sense approach in assuring the safety of the owner, students, staff, faculty and animal for each case.
+Safety is a major concern so use a common-sense approach in assuring the safety of the owner, students, staff, faculty and animal for each case.
 If you are unable to complete an exam on a fractious (or wiggly) animal, let the clinician know what findings you do have and we'll finish the exam together.
-Our goal is to minimize stress to our patients when possible, so Fear Free techniques will often be utilized.

-6. The AVMA professional liability trust strongly recommends that owners not be allowed to assist during an examination or procedure.
+Our goal is to minimize stress to our patients when possible, so Fear Free techniques will often be utilized. - 6.
+The AVMA professional liability trust strongly recommends that owners not be allowed to assist during an examination or procedure.